Erika Jayne

-Erika Girardi (née Chahoy; born July 10, 1971), known professionally as Erika Jayne, is an American singer, television personality and actress.
+Erika Girardi (née Chahoy; born July 10, 1971), known professionally as Erika Jayne, is an American singer, television personality, author, and actress.
+Since 2015, she appears as a main cast member on the Bravo reality show, The Real Housewives of Beverly Hills.

 Early life

-Erika Ne Girardi was born in Atlanta, Georgia, on July 10, 1971, to single mother Renee Chahoy.
+Erika Girardi was born in Atlanta, Georgia, on July 10, 1971, to single mother Renee Chahoy.
 Her father left when Erika was 9 months old.
 She graduated from North Atlanta High School.
 At 18, she moved to New York City.

 Career

 Acting and reality television

 Her first two uncredited on-screen appearances were on the first season of NBC's legal drama series Law & Order as the first murder victim Suzanne Morton in the pilot episode "Prescription for Death" and as Tim Pruiting's girlfriend in "The Violence of Summer".
 She also had roles in independent films Alchemy (1995) and Lowball (1996).

 In 2015, she joined the cast of Bravo's reality television show The Real Housewives of Beverly Hills for the show's sixth season.
 The New York Times estimated that she earned more than $600,000 for the show's 11th season in 2021.

 In December 2016, she guest starred on The Young and the Restless with her former Real Housewives cast member Eileen Davidson, who plays Ashley Abbott on the show.
 She returned as real estate agent Farrah Dubose for one episode in 2017 and two in 2018.

 In 2017, she competed on season 24 of Dancing with the Stars.
 She and her partner, Gleb Savchenko, were eliminated in week five.

 She was a red carpet host for the American Music Awards in 2017 and 2018.
 She co-hosted the pre-show for the 2018 Billboard Music Awards.

 In 2018, she competed on Lip Sync Battle.
 She lost to Taye Diggs.

 In 2019, she was cast as Roxie Hart in the Broadway production of Chicago.
 She debuted on January 6, 2020, at the Ambassador Theater and was due to stay with the show until March 29.
 Due to COVID-19, production was shut down and her last performance was March 11.
 Jayne reprised the role of Hart at the Ambassador Theater on January 20th, 2025, for a planned three weeks, but it was extended an additional two weeks, scheduled to perform through February 23rd.